Home > Authors > View

 PHOTO: JILLIAN EDELSTEIN

-The son of a scrapyard dealer, Richler was born and raised on St. Urbain Street.
+The son of a scrapyard dealer, Mordecai Richler was born and raised on St. Urbain Street in Montreal.
 Richler enrolled in Sir George Williams University (now Concordia University) to study English but dropped out before completing his degree.
 He moved to Paris at age 19 and lived there for several years before moving to London, England.
 He returned to Montreal in 1972.

 Books by Mordecai Richler